 Greene says that the food industry is using the trial to make an example of Noakes, who is also a medical doctor.
 It hopes the trial will warn other scientists and doctors of the perils of going against its interests.
 Click here to read Greene on Big Food vs Tim Noakes

 He presents compelling evidence of ILSI’s extensive links with assorted doctors, dietitians and academics at Cape Town, Stellenbosch and North-West Universities involved in the case against Noakes.
 Thus, Greene leaves those universities with uncomfortable questions on how to deal with conflicted researchers.

-In particular, UCT and Stellenbosch University face possible scientific fraud by their scientists in the so-called Naudé Review.
+In particular, UCT and Stellenbosch University face claims of possible scientific fraud – or at the very least, irregular behaviour – by their scientists in the so-called Naudé Review.
 So too does the journal that published it in 2014, PLoS (Public Library of Science) One.
-The universities have refused all emailed requests for comment.
+The universities and the authors have refused all emailed requests for comment.

 The review is a meta-analysis by UCT, Stellenbosch and Liverpool University researchers.
 Lead author is Stellenbosch University nutrition researcher Dr Celeste Naudé.
 Naudé claimed that her data show that low-carb diets are no more effective for weight loss than low-fat diets.

 Greene shows many links between ILSI, Big Soda, Big Sugar and the Naudé Review.
 Big Sugar has funded Naudé’s research.
 ILSI and Big Sugar have funded co-author, UCT nutrition professor Marjanne Senekel.

 Senekal didn’t think to mention those conflicts in the Naudé Review.

 Greene picked up another interesting link: a media report that ILSI trustee Prof Nelia Steyn was “involved” in the review.
 However, her name doesn’t appear in the published study.
 He asks whether this was “yet another example of hidden ILSI influence?”.